anubhavyadav/Caxuo_PDFchop/README.md

 ### 💡 Advantages - Why choose Caxuo PDFchop?

-- 🧩 Five PDFs related essential processes in one app
+- 🧩 Five PDF related essential processes in one app
 - 🚀 Free to use, Lightweight & portable — no installation needed
 - 📊 Progress & status bar for visual feedback
 - ⏹️ Cancel export anytime